 Lombok has an international airport, but if you’re not arriving from neighbouring countries, a more budget-friendly option would be to fly to Bali first.
 Most international flights arrive at Bali’s airport.
 From there, you can either fly to Lombok or take a ferry.

-Another option is a ferry, either the slow local option or the faster boat that caters to tourists.
+Another option is going by ferry, either the slow local option or the faster boat that caters to tourists.
 You can view all ferry options from Bali to Lombok here.
 The faster boat and typical choice for visitors takes 1,5 hours for 350,000 IDR (25 USD).
 The Padang Bai port from which the ferry leaves is an hour away from Bali’s airport.

-Based on these options, flying to Lombok either directly or through Bali is the better choice.
+Based on these options, flying to Lombok either directly or through Bali is the most convenient choice.
 Lombok’s airport is also very close to the beaches in the south so that you can start your vacation sooner without too much time spent in transit.
 That said, the ferries are cheaper and will be a better choice if you are on a budget.

 Lombok 1 week itinerary